Anniversary Year with Board of Trustees

 “Since joining the Franklin Pierce Board, both Steve and Kerry have provided leadership through incisive observations, relevant questions, and realistic guidance about important institutional issues,” said Franklin Pierce University President and alumna Kim Mooney.
 “In addition to these skills, both men bring a deep respect for the Franklin Pierce mission and the entire University community.”

 The Board of Trustees meets at least three times a year, either in Rindge, NH, Manchester, NH, or Goodyear, AZ; they met most recently at the College at Rindge on October 21, 2016.
-During the trustees’ time in Rindge, they also attended the re-dedication of The Lloyd & Helen Ament Astmann ’69 Career Center, marking the completion of its Tower of Excellence which unifies Franklin Pierce career services, alumni and parent relations, the Wensberg Writing Center and the Center for Academic Excellence under one roof in the University's Library.
+During the trustees’ time in Rindge, they also attended the re-dedication of The Lloyd & Helen Ament Astmann ’69 Career Center, marking the completion of its Tower of Excellence which unifies Franklin Pierce career services, alumni and parent relations, the Wensberg Writing Center and the Student Success Center under one roof in the University's Library.

 The next meeting of the Board of Trustees is March 9-10, 2017 at Franklin Pierce’s Manchester Center.